AlgoMaster Logo

 3. Deep Dives

-• Database schema design and indexing strategies
+• Database schema design and indexing

-• Caching policies and invalidation
+• Caching strategy, eviction, and invalidation

-• Handling failures and ensuring data consistency
+• Failure handling and data consistency

-• Optimizing for specific access patterns
+• Optimizing for specific access patterns and p99 latency

 4. Trade-off Analysis